Skip links

 ARTICLE VII.
 INTELLECTUAL PROPERTY

-The Customer shall refrain from infringing the Software and the Supplier's rights in any way whatsoever, and in particular:
+The Customer shall refrain from infringing the Software and the Supplier's rights in any way whatsoever and in particular:

 - Decrypt, extract or decompile the Software and its contents.

-know-how developed and/or used within the framework of the performance of the Agreement shall remain the exclusive property of the Supplier and/or its licensors, who shall retain all Intellectual Property Rights and all prerogatives related thereto.
+know-how developed and/or used within the framework of the performance of the Contract remain the exclusive property of the Supplier and/or its licensors, who retain(s) all Intellectual Property Rights and all prerogatives pertaining thereto.

 The Agreement does not include any transfer or license of Supplier's trademark(s) and/or any other distinctive sign appearing on/in the Software.